When opening a company in the Czech Republic

 - • branch office – set up by a local or foreign company and which acts as a commercial representation of that company;

-- • joint stock company (AS) – it can be set up as private or public company and the company’s capital will depend on this aspect (a private joint stock company will require a capital of CZK 2 million, while the public company will require CZK 20 million for incorporation);
+- • joint stock company (AS) – it can be set up as private or public company and the company’s capital will depend on this aspect (a private joint stock company will require a capital of CZK 2 million, while the public company needs CZK 20 million for incorporation);

 - • cooperative – incorporated by at least five natural persons; the business form can also be set up by legal entities and, in this case, at least two entities are needed;